 Developer: Slightly Mad Studios | Publisher: Electronic Arts | Metascore: 94

-Another game with only 6 Metacritic reviews but high in ranking is Need for Speed Shift on mobile.
+Another game with only 6 Metacritic reviews but high in the ranking is Need for Speed Shift on mobile.
 I'm glad that the Need for Speed series has managed to get a mention in this list though I'm surprised it's for one of the less popular titles.
 Anyway, despite being a mobile game, the game was huge in size, with 6 different cities to beat and around 20 licensed cars to complete it with, so if you're commuting to work on the bus or train each day, this game would last you for quite some time.

-Need for Speed Shift was one of the original three Need for Speed titles which looked to provide a new arc for the series (think Forza's Horizon title) which was more focused on simulation style racing, racing on proper race tracks instead of illegal street racing like the series' predecessors.
+Need for Speed Shift was one of the original three Need for Speed titles which looked to provide a new arc for the series (think Forza's Horizon title) which was more focused on simulation-style racing, racing on proper race tracks instead of illegal street racing like the series' predecessors.

 Developer: Polyphony Digital | Publisher: Sony Computer Entertainment | Metascore 95

-Metacritic aside, the third instalment of the Gran Turismo series was not only the second-highest-rated racing game of all time but also one of the best selling video games of all time.
+Metacritic aside, the third installment of the Gran Turismo series was not only the second-highest-rated racing game of all time but also one of the best selling video games of all time.
 Similar to Gran Turismo 2, this new release was essentially the same game but better.
-It had two new tracks over the previous game and a refreshed soundtrack, new cars to race and a variety of different licenses to compete for.
+It had two new tracks over the previous game and a refreshed soundtrack, new cars to race, and a variety of different licenses to compete for.
 It was the best driving simulator game of its time and is a series that still lives on to this date.

 Developer: Polys Entertainment | Publisher: Sony Computer Entertainment | Metascore: 96